GIO: Gradient Information Optimization for Training Dataset Selection: : Method

 The complexity at each iteration, for $S$ gradient descent steps, is $\mathcal{O}(S \cdot C)$ which does not increase with $G$.
 Therefore, when $|G| > S$, as is common in practice, the derivative trick is faster than the naive algorithm.
 We time both algorithms in \secref{sec:benchmarks} and show the derivative trick is 80\% faster.

 Second, even at its most efficient, an algorithm that adds point-by-point becomes intractable.
 Therefore, we use a quantization-explosion process.
-First, we cluster the data with K-means \citep{k-means} and pick the centroids $\boldsymbol{\mu}_i$ as our new data points.
-Second, we perform the algorithm using the cluster centroids $\boldsymbol{\mu}_i$ instead of the original data.
-Finally, after having our chosen cluster centroids, we explode back out into the original data based on cluster membership. \Figref{fig:quantization-explosion} provides an overview of this process.
+First, we cluster the data with K-means \citep{k-means} and pick the centroids $\boldsymbol{\mu}_i$.
+We then perform the algorithm using the cluster centroids $\boldsymbol{\mu}_i$ instead of the original data.
+Finally, we use our chosen cluster centroids and explode back to the original data based on cluster membership. \Figref{fig:quantization-explosion} provides an overview of the process.

 Third, to compute the KL Divergence in high-dimensional spaces, we use the k-Nearest Neighbors approximation for continuous KL divergence proposed by \citet{kldivest}, and modify it to be an average across all points to bypass 0 gradient problems (details and proof of modification are in the \appref{app:0-grad-kl-mod}).
 Let $|D|=m$, $|X|=n$ and $d$ be the dimensionality: